 - Do you feel a strong connection with a species of animal or insect?

 - Has a specific animal or insect entered your dreams?

 Your answers to these questions are worth exploring.
-As you learn about an animal or insect who has a special meaning to you, you will expand your level of consciousness.
-We are all here to evolve as souls.
+As you learn about an animal and insect meanings, it can expand your level of consciousness and trigger greater insights into your own life.

 Spirit Animal Meaning

 The simplest explanation to define spirit animal meaning is that a spirit animal is a guide and a protector who can help you as you navigate your life path here on Earth.

 Animals exist of their own accord; they are not hear for us.
 Yet like all relationships, they have much to teach us, both on a physical and spiritual level.
 Having a deeper connection with animals helps us to understand the unity of universal consciousness.